The Simplicity of Physical Laws: Nomic Realism

-After all, on BSA laws are not summaries of our observations only, but of the entire spacetime mosaic constituted by the totality of microphysical facts, a small minority of which show up in our observations.
-The ultimate judge of which system of propositions is the optimal true summary depends on the entire mosaic, a theoretical entity.
-(For this reason, BSA should not be confused as a version of strict empiricism.)
-And in current physics, our best guide to the mosaic is our best guess about the physical laws.
-At the end of the day, MinP and BSA turn out to require the same super-empirical epistemic principle concerning physical laws.
-On neither account does the epistemic principle follow from the metaphysical posits about what laws are.
-(I return to this point in \S5.3.)
+After all, in BSA, laws are not summaries of our observations only but of the entire spacetime mosaic---the totality of microphysical facts, only a small fraction of which appear in our macroscopic observations.
+The optimal true summary depends on the entire mosaic, a theoretical entity.
+(For this reason, BSA should not be mistaken for strict empiricism.)
+In contemporary physics, our best guide to the mosaic is our best guess about the physical laws. \x{At the end of the day, both MinP and BSA require a super-empirical epistemic principle to infer physical laws.} In neither case does this principle follow from the metaphysical posits about what laws are.
+This has implications for the debate between Humeans and non-Humeans, which will be discussed in \S5.3.

-To sharpen the discussion, let us suppose, granting Lewis's assumption of the kindness of nature \cite[p.479]{LewisHSD}, that given the mosaic $\xi$ there is a unique best system whose axioms express the fundamental law $L$:
+To sharpen the discussion, let us suppose, granting Lewis's assumption of the kindness of nature \cite[p.479]{LewisHSD}, that given a mosaic $\xi$ there is a unique best system whose axioms express the fundamental law $L$:

-with $BS(\cdot)$ the function that maps a mosaic to its best-system law.\footnote{We might understand pragmatic Humeanism as recommending that we use another best-system function $BS'(\cdot)$ that is ``best for us.'' } Let us stipulate that for both BSA and MinP, physical reality is described by a pair $(L, \xi)$.
-For both, we must have that $\xi \in \Omega^L$, with $\Omega^L$ the set of mosaics compatible with $L$.
-This means that $L$ is true in $\xi$.
-On BSA, we also have that $L = BS(\xi)$.
-So in a sense, all we need in BSA is $\xi$; $L$ is not ontologically extra.
-But it does not follow that BSA and MinP are relevantly different when it comes to epistemic realism.
+where $BS(\cdot)$ is the function mapping a mosaic to its best-system law.\footnote{Pragmatic Humeanism might suggest using an alternative best-system function, $BS'(\cdot)$, that selects the system that is ``best for us.'' } Let us stipulate that for both BSA and MinP, physical reality is described by a pair $(L, \xi)$.
+In both frameworks, we require that $\xi \in \Omega^L$, where $\Omega^L$ is the set of mosaics compatible with $L$, meaning that $L$ is true at $\xi$.
+In BSA, we also have $L = BS(\xi)$.
+Thus, in a sense, all we need in BSA is $\xi$; $L$ is not ontologically extra.
+However, it does not imply that BSA and MinP are relevantly different in their treatment of epistemic realism.